-We are a system of fifteen individuals, five of whom are otherkin in some way, but all(?) of us are nonhuman to some extent.
+We are a system of sixteen individuals, five of whom are otherkin in some way, but all(?) of us are nonhuman to some extent.
 We've not been diagnosed with DID or OSDD, nor will we be.
 We don't experience amnesia and most of our dissociative episodes are probably better explained by depression, but we're sure as shit plural!
 (Read on for the full intro.)

 We are: